2016-17 Rockies Project Team

 Mollie Podmore is a 2016-2017 State of the Rockies fellow.
 She grew up in Glenwood Springs, Colorado and developed a passion for the outdoors through ample time spent rafting, kayaking, skiing, and hiking.
 Mollie is studying philosophy and Spanish and will graduate in 2017.

-For State of the Rockies, she plans to focus on the decision-making process regarding dam construction and dam removal as it applies distinctly to both the Colorado and Columbia River Basins.
 She hopes for State of the Rockies research to further inform her outdoor appreciation as well as potential future work on water issues.

 Amy Rawn is a Student Researcher for the 2016-2017 State of the Rockies Project.
 Growing up on the coast of Maine, Amy spent her summers racing sailboats and winters skiing on the icy slopes of the East.
 As a Southwest Studies major and Environmental Issues minor, Amy is interested in human-environment relationships and understanding how people relate to the natural world.